dongdongzhou1017/MSEGNet/README.md

 2. Construction of Different EEG Input Lengths:
 ![contextual input](./images/contextual-input.png)

+Run construction_model_input.m to construct preceding 60s, succeeding 60s, contextual 90s, and contetual 90s input.

-Run SCNet.py to get the confusion matrix of test set of each fold.
+Run MSEGNet.py to get the confusion matrix of test set of each fold.

 The mean coufusion matrix of 5-fold cross validation.